 Layout: The most common layout summarizes your experience with the following headings:

 Objective, Skills, Education, and Experience (work, internship, and volunteer).
-Under Education and Experience, list information in reverse chronological order.
+Under Education and Experience, list information in reverse chronological order with your most recent experience first.

 Professionalism: Eliminate all typos and misspellings by asking other people to proofread.